One of the biggest challenges for any fast growning network or IT solution provider or MSP is dealing with the constant phone interruptions.

 Instead, pick someone to be the designated call handler.
 In my own MSP business, it was the office manager who typically took on this role.
 Or, if you prefer, create a rotation schedule where one person serves as the designated “receptionist” for the week, before handing over the role the following week.

 This method can work for your helpdesk too.
-Rather than all your technicians being interrupted by the telephone, assign one technician to be the designated call handler.
+Rather than all your technicians dealing with phone interruptions, assign one technician to be the designated call handler.
 That person isn’t there to fix issues.
 They’re there to take details, log tickets, and set client expectations for a response.